GuanceCloud/guance-docs/docs/en/scene/dashboard.md

 ### Big screen mode

-In the dashboard, after clicking the 「Preview」 - 「Big Screen Mode」 button, Observation Cloud will automatically help you to put away the left and top navigation bar and display the view in full screen.
+In the dashboard, after clicking the 「Preview」 - 「Big Screen Mode」 button, Guance will automatically help you to put away the left and top navigation bar and display the view in full screen.
 Click the [ESC] button to exit the big screen mode.

 ![](img/2.dashboard_2.png)